chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 ## Tail Call Optimization

-Perhaps the most interesting change to functions in ECMAScript 6 is an engine optimization, which changes the tail call system.
-A *tail call* is when a function is called as the last statement in another function, like this:
+Perhaps the most interesting change to functions in ECMAScript 6 is an engine optimization, which changes the tail call system. **A *tail call* is when a function is called as the last statement in another function**, like this:

 ```js
 function doSomething() {